-Substantiated - there is sufficient evidence to prove the allegation that the child is suffering or at risk of suffering significant harm.
+- Substantiated there is sufficient evidence to prove the allegation that the child is suffering or at risk of suffering significant harm.
 In this circumstance, the LADO would refer the case to social care for consideration.
 The Police would also be involved.
 We would no longer be able to employ the member of staff and would seek to dismiss them as per our disciplinary procedure.
-We will inform the DBS with immediate effect.

-- Malicious sufficient evidence to disprove the allegation and there is a deliberate act to deceive.
+We will inform the DBS with immediate effect. - Malicious sufficient evidence to disprove the allegation and there is a deliberate act to deceive.
 We would refer the matter to the police if the allegation has been deliberately invented.
 The nursery may also need to refer the child to social services as a 'child in need' - False sufficient evidence to disprove the allegation.
 In this instance, the nursery may need to refer the child to social services as a 'child in need' - Unsubstantiated insufficient evidence to either prove or disprove the allegation.
 This term, therefore, does not imply guilt or innocence.
 In this circumstance, we would follow our disciplinary procedure and decide whether the nursery can reasonably continue to employ the member of staff.
-We would also inform the DBS of the outcome.
+We would inform the DBS of the outcome if it meets the criteria outlined in the following government guidance: Making barring referrals to the DBS - GOV.UK.